Asymptotically exact solution of the non-Hermitian disordered interacting Hatano-Nelson chain

 The couplings $J_{i},\Delta_{i}$, and $\gamma_{i}$ are spatially uncorrelated and chosen from three independent probability distributions with the restrictions $J_{i}>0$ and $\Delta_{i}>-1/2$ to avoid ferromagnetic phases.
 Within these assumptions, this represents the most general parametrization of the three independent terms that leads to a real spectrum \cite{MattielloSI2024}, which allows us to work only in the unbroken PT-symmetric phase \cite{bender_PTsymm_real_1998}.
 Eq.~\eqref{eq:spin_op_H} reduces to the XXZ model in the Hermitian limit $\gamma_{i}=0$.
 It can also be mapped onto fermions through a Jordan-Wigner transformation,

 where $\delta\hat{n}_{i}=\hat{n}_{i}-1/2$.
 This is the disordered interacting fermionic Hatano-Nelson model \cite{HatanoNelson1,HatanoNelson2,HatanoNelson3}.
-We analyze the model with the help of the strong disorder renormalization group (SDRG)~\cite{fisher94-xxz}.
+Note that the ground state of this model corresponds to the half-filled case with $\langle n_i \rangle = 1/2$.
+We analyze the model with the help of the strong disorder renormalization group (SDRG)~\cite{madasgupta,madasguptahu}.
+The SDRG, since its conception, has provided deep insights into many disordered systems (for a review, see~\cite{Igloi_EurophysB_2018}), including the Hermitian version of Eq.~\eqref{eq:J-W-H}~\cite{fisher94-xxz}.
+It has been recently used in a nH setting \cite{tiwary2025}.
 The procedure amounts to rescaling states and physical quantities to lower energies and longer wavelengths.
-In the case of our model, this leads asymptotically to infinitely large disorder and, thus, to exact statements about the behavior of the system.
-Since its conception~\cite{madasgupta,madasguptahu}, it has provided deep insights into many disordered systems (for a review, see~\cite{Igloi_EurophysB_2018}).
-It has been recently used in a nH setting \cite{tiwary2025}.
+In the Hermitian XXZ chain (and, as we will show, also in the nH one) this leads asymptotically to infinitely large effective disorder and, thus, to exact statements about the behavior of the system.
 In this paper, we employ it to solve the model above.

 \textit{Method and procedure} -- The SDRG procedure works by considering the hierarchy of local excitation gaps obtained from solving all the problems of two adjacent spins.
 We focus on the most strongly coupled pair, the one with the largest gap (which we call $\Omega$) between the ground and first excited state, keep only the ground state, and discard the excited states.
 We will refer to these pairs of spins as strongly coupled pairs (SCP).
 This approach is justifiable as long as the energy or temperature scale $T$ of interest and the neighboring couplings are significantly smaller than $\Omega$.
 It can be shown~\cite{MattielloSI2024} that the local two-spin gap is $J_i(1+\Delta_i)/2$, if $\Delta_i\in [-1/2,1]$, and $J_i$ if $\Delta_i>1$.
 Because of non-Hermiticity, right and left eigenstates (i.e., eigenstates of $H$ and $H^{\dagger}$) are different.
 Irrespective of the couplings, the local right ground state is always non-degenerate and written as $\left|GS^{\left(R\right)}\right\rangle =\cosh\frac{\gamma}{2}\left|0,0\right\rangle +\sinh\frac{\gamma}{2}\left|1,0\right\rangle $, where $\left|J,M\right\rangle$ denote the standard total angular momentum states of the pair.
 The left ground state $\left|GS^{\left(L\right)}\right\rangle$ is obtained by changing $\gamma\rightarrow-\gamma$.
 Note that they are a mixture of the singlet and the $M=0$ triplet states, but reduce to pure singlets only in the Hermitian case ($\gamma_i=0$).